HQarroum/awesome-iot/README.md

  - [Pi4J](http://pi4j.com/) - Pi4j is intended to provide a friendly object-oriented I/O API and implementation libraries for Java Programmers to access the full I/O capabilities of the Raspberry Pi platform.
  - [WiringPi](http://wiringpi.com/) - WiringPi is a GPIO access library written in C for the BCM2835 used in the Raspberry Pi.
  - [Node-RED](http://nodered.org/) - A visual tool for wiring the Internet of Things.
+ - [SmartObject](https://github.com/PeterEB/smartobject) - A Smart Object Class that helps you with creating IPSO Smart Objects in your JavaScript applications.
+See also: IPSO Alliance [Technical Archive](http://www.ipso-alliance.org/ipso-community/resources/technical-archive/).

 #### Miscellaneous